societyinforisk/code-of-conduct/README.md

-# SiRA Membership Slack Documentation and Resources
+# SiRA Code of Conduct, SiRAcon Conference, and Membership Slack Documentation and Resources

 This repository collects documents and resources for the membership of the SiRA Membership Slack.